-In any case, these differences only apply to third-party games where the two versions can be compared side-by-side.
-First-party titles tend to take better advantage of the system they’re developed for, and therefore will look great regardless.
+In any case, these differences only apply to third-party games where the two versions can be compared side by side.
+First-party titles tend to take better advantage of the system they’re developed for and therefore will look great regardless.

 The standard Xbox One controller retains many of the core elements of the 360 controller, plus it adds two more rumble motors and loses the bulky battery pack on the back.
 It also has smaller thumb pads on the analog sticks, which some will find refreshing, others frustrating.
-Microsoft also released an “Elite” version of its controller, one that allows for numerous customization options and multiple triggers for different input variations.
-While the Elite controller is certainly exciting, it also costs a whopping $150.
-Unless you’re the hardest of the the hardcore, it’s likely not something you’ll need.
+Microsoft also released an Elite version of its controller, one that allows for numerous customization options and multiple triggers for different input variations.
+While the Elite controller is certainly exciting, it also costs a whopping $180.
+Unless you’re the hardest of the hardcore, it’s likely not something you’ll need.

 The DualShock 4, on the other hand, showcases vast improvements across the board when compared to the previous DualShock controllers.
 It’s bigger and comes outfitted with outward-curving triggers, along with a clickable touchpad on the front and a multifunctional lightbar.
 There’s even a little speaker in the controller that some games use very effectively.
 The embedded thumb pads are larger than the Xbox controller’s, though that’s simply in line with the controller itself.
-Overall, the PS4 controller feels a bit more hardy, and will fit most gamers’ hands better.
+Overall, the PS4 controller feels a bit more hardy and will fit most gamers’ hands better.
 It’s a slim margin of victory, but a victory nonetheless.

 Ports are a telling distinction between the Xbox One and PS4.
 Microsoft packed an IR Blaster and two HDMI inputs into the One, thus allowing you to connect the console to satellite boxes and cable TV.
 Considering Sony omitted these ports, it’s clear that Microsoft wants to win over a wider demographic of consumers.
 Both consoles do tout an Ethernet port, as well as two USB inputs, but only the PS4 comes with a camera port at this point.
 If you want to use Kinect on your Xbox One S or X, you’ll need an adapter that is now out of production.